khulnasoft-lab/hooker/docs/blueprints/external-healthcheck.md

 # Distributed Service Healthcheck

 ## Introduction
 In this walkthrough, we will setup a globally distributed healthcheck for a service that we expect to be accessible from anywhere.
-This walkthrough will combine Postee Actions and AWS Lambda to accomplish this.
+This walkthrough will combine Hooker Actions and AWS Lambda to accomplish this.

 ## Scenario
 A DevOps operator gets paged about a service that they maintain.
 This page turns out to be flaky and non-actionable.